-Budgeted cost: £ 95,000
+Budgeted cost: £ 98,000

 Activity Evidence that supports this approach Challenge number(s) addressed Teaching and Learning Group with groups focusing on 'Dealing with Misconceptions', 'Understanding Memory' and 'Adapting Teaching and Personal Development.'
 CPD programme based around these groups.
 Effective Professional Development Guidance Report Sutton Trust DfE Supporting the Attainment of Disadvantaged Pupils - 2015 'Quality First Teaching' 1 Recruitment and retention of high-quality teaching staff "Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils."
 EEF (2019).
 1,2,3 and 4 Structured revision booklets for English, maths and science that deal with common misconceptions and address a pupil's individual needs EEF's T&L Toolkit shows "Feedback redirects or refocuses the learner's actions to achieve a goal, by aligning effort and activity with an outcome."
-By structuring revision based on student misconceptions students who commonly struggle with independent revision have measurable goals to aspire to.
+By structuring revision based on student misconceptions students who commonly struggle with independent revision, have measurable goals to aspire to.
 3 Ongoing development and adaptation of thorough programmes of study; detailing key misconceptions and how to address these, as well as disciplinary literacy.
 Programmes incorporate many of the recommendations from the EEF's 'Improving Literacy in Secondary Schools report'.
 1 and 2 Quality of teaching programme for ECTs and new staff to the school.
 'Quality First Teaching' 1 Citizenship and life lessons support students in developing 'Cultural capital is associated with higher academic performance' (Sutton Trust 'Parent Power') but 'many 3 their cultural capital.
 Students are also offered the opportunity to sit the GCSE in Citizenship. disadvantaged pupils may not have access to cultural capital' Ofsted School inspection update 2019 Development of homework booklets to ensure high quality homework and running homework club to ensure all students have the appropriate resources and space to work.
 EEF's T&L toolkit shows homework linked to the classroom supports learning, particularly for disadvantaged students.
+1 2 Cover provided to enable teachers to carry out further professional development qualifications such as NPQs.
+EEF guide to pupil premium - tiered approach - teaching is the top priority, including CPD.
 1 2